By Kevin McCorry

 Bugs does not finish this cartoon on the winning side of an adversarial relationship.
 Having received the back-blast of a rifle, dived onto a rock, been buried by a bear, and fallen from a cliff, Bugs/"Elmer" is dragged to jail by the I.R.S. for tax evasion, while Elmer/"Bugs" scampers merrily into the deep forest.
 Bugs must "do the time" for the crime of his enemy, and he will be imprisoned not as Bugs Bunny but as Elmer Fudd; so, without his proper identity, what hope has Bugs of finessing and heckling his way out of this?
 Elmer is the undisputed victor, Bugs the undisputed victim- a situation continued in "Rabbit Rampage", the next Bugs Bunny cartoon of 1955.

-"Rabbit Rampage" is essentially a reprise of the premise of the successful 1953 "Duck Amuck", the subjecting of a cartoon character to the mischief of an antic animator.
-"Duck Amuck" put Daffy Duck in this unenviable scenario, which for a character as vainglorious, irritable, and prone to outrage as Daffy seemed to elicit all of the expected responses from the mallard, with the audience laughing at Daffy's humiliation and indignation and simultaneously sympathising with him.
+"Rabbit Rampage" is essentially a reprise of the premise of the highly successful 1953 cartoon, "Duck Amuck", the subjecting of a cartoon character to the mischief of an antic cartoon animator.
+"Duck Amuck" put Daffy Duck in this unenviable scenario, which, for a character as vainglorious, irritable, and prone to outrage as Daffy, seemed to elicit all of the expected responses from the mallard, with the audience laughing at Daffy's humiliation and indignation and simultaneously sympathising with him.
 "Rabbit Rampage" tried this mise-en-scene with Bugs, who is, like Daffy, tormented by the uncooperative cartoon animator who draws the cartoon character in a form other than that which is familiar, manoeuvres cartoon physics against the character's interests, and creates a double or doubles of him.
 Bugs is scarcely any more tolerant of this than was Daffy, and his angered garble is reminiscent of that often uttered by Yosemite Sam.

 At the end of "Rabbit Rampage", as happens in "Duck Amuck", "the camera" pulls back to reveal who is at the cartoon animator's desk, but whereas Bugs is the culprit in "Duck Amuck", a choice that Jones has said was catch-as-cats-can and instantly accepted as the only one appropriate, the mischief-maker in "Rabbit Rampage" is Elmer, until the preceding 1955 Bugs Bunny cartoon Bugs' longest-suffering foe.
 It is the second time, and a second consecutive outing for Bugs, that Fudd wins against the bunny.
 This time, moreover, he can relish the triumph with his sanity clearly in evidence.
 "Ah-ha-ha-ha-ha!
 Well, anyway, I finally got even with that screwy wabbit."